Ludlow Public Schools

 Autism: The district offers a specialized program for students on the spectrum who are able to participate in general education for most of their academic day.

-Intensive Needs: These programs, currently are at the elementary school level and primarily provides support for more involved students with autism.
+PreK Intensive Learning Program and Intensive Autism Programs K-8: These programs primarily provide support for more involved students with autism.
 Students with other needs are also served in this program.

-SIP (Structured Individualized Program): This program is in the elementary, midddle and high schools to support students with social, emotional and behavioral needs.
-Students may receive full time support in a SIP classroom or may also attend general education classes with support.
+SIP (Structured Individualized Program): This program is in the elementary, middle, and high schools to support students with social, emotional, and behavioral needs.
+Students may receive full-time support in a SIP classroom or may also attend general education classes with support.

-Life Skills/Autism program: This program is located at Ludlow High School and is for students that require academic support, support in daily living activities and pre-vocational training.
+Life Skills: This program is located at Ludlow High School and is for students that require academic support, support in daily living activities, and pre-vocational training.